Emilia Bicchieri: Life

 Bicchieri died in 1314 and her remains were placed in a modest grave before being relocated to her convent in 1537.
-Her remains were moved one final time to the Vercelli Cathedral in 1811.
+Her remains were moved one final time to Vercelli Cathedral in 1811.

 Beatification

 The formal ratification of the local 'cultus' – or popular and enduring devotion to her – enabled Pope Clement XIV to grant formal approval to the beatification of the late religious on 19 July 1769.
 One year later, a small provincial printer in Vercelli issued a biography of the nun.